fanout/pushpin-c1m/README.md

 ## Requirements

 * A Linux server with at least 8 CPU cores and 32GB memory.
 For example, DigitalOcean's `g-8vcpu-32gb` droplet type.
 * Ubuntu 20.04.
-However, the instructions should be easy to adapt to other distributions.
+However, the instructions should be adaptable to other distributions.

 ## Limitations